-1. Entering any writ of execution K15.00 2.
-Service or attempted service of process for each address at which service is attempted K5.00 3.
-Executing writ for levy of property K50.00 4.
-Giving notice to occupants to vacate premises pursuant to your of possession 5.
-Executing writ of possession-(a) where premises are vacated on request only(b) where occupants are removed from premises K15.00 K50.00 6.
-Executing fee for any warrant or commission not provided for elsewhere K20.00 7.
+1. 2.
+Entering any writ of execution Service or attempted service of process for each 2. address at which service is attempted 3.
+4. Executing writ for levy of property Giving notice to occupants to vacate premises pursuan of possession K3.00 5.
+Executing writ of possession- (a) where premises are vacated on request only (b) where comparts are removed from promises.
+K15.00 K50.00 6. (b) where occupants are removed from premises Executing fee for any warrant or commission not provided for elsewhere 7.
 Keeper's fees, each person for each day of 8 hours or part of 8 hours K20.00 8.
 On every search-each name K1.00 9.
 Advertisement-drawing & inserting K10.00 10.
-Settling and executing every deed of transfer or like document, including copies K15.00 11.
-Certifying office copy of any writ K2.00 12.
-Opening office- (a) on a Saturday, Sunday or other holiday (b) on any other day before 7.45am or after 4.06pm K50.00 K50.00 13.
-The amount reasonably incurred for- (a) advertising; and (b) keeping of livestock levied upon; and (c) disburstments processary to the execution or

-(c) disbursements necessary to the execution, or attempted execution of any writ, or warrant, and not otherwise provided for.
+Settling and executing every deed of transfer or like document, including copies K15.00.
+11. 12.
+Certifying office copy of any writ Opening office- K2.00 (a) on a Saturday, Sunday or other holiday K50.00 (b) on any other day before 7.45 a.m. or after 4.06 p.m.
+K50.00 13.
+The amount reasonably incurred for- (a) advertising; and (b) keeping of livestock levied upon; and (c) disbursements necessary to the execution, or attempted execution of any writ, or warrant, and not otherwise provided for.